Outlaw Religion: A Movement, Not a Monument

 Why Outlaw?

-Because if Jesus wouldn’t qualify as a minister in your denomination—because He drank wine, hung out with sinners, and broke religious customs—you’re not His church; you’re a social club.
+Because if Jesus doesn’t qualify as a minister in your denomination because He drank wine, hung out with sinners, and broke religious customs, you’re not His church, you’re a social club.

-The name Outlaw reflects a hard truth: Jesus was an outlaw to the religious elite of His day.
+The name Outlaw reflects a harsh reality, Jesus was an outcast to the religious elite of His day.
 He healed on the Sabbath, called out hypocrites, and broke their extra rules so people could find God.
 We wear that name because we refuse to be gatekeepers of grace.

 Jesus didn’t fit in.
 He flipped tables, confronted religious systems, walked with the outcasts, and preached a message that shook the foundations of man-made religion.
-That’s the Jesus we follow—not a sanitized version made to fit pews and programs.
+That’s the Jesus we follow, not the impotent one presented from many pulpits, the one that doesn’t demand repentance, and is content for you to live in sin as long as you’re happy, and feel celebrated.
+We’re not anti-church.
+We’re anti-fake Christianity.

 This is the call.